Electrical contractors in

 Meet experience requirements

-Complete 4 years of electrical work experience or approved apprenticeship program.
-Document experience with employer verification forms.
+Complete 8,000 hours of supervised electrical work under licensed electrician or finish approved apprenticeship program.
+Document all hours with employer verification.

 Submit application